25 Easy Ways to Get Free Stuff Online

 20. Freebie Depot

-Freebie Depot is yet another site that offers something for nothing – who can turn that down?
-However, along with sharing info on free samples, they also share about product offers with ridiculously big money savings.
+Freebie Depot is another site offering something for nothing – who can turn that down?
+However, along with sharing info on free samples (even free mouse pads), they also share about product offers with considerable money savings.

 Related: Reusable K Cup: It is worth it for the Keurig?